anattadesign/anatta-documentation/docs/src/shopify-shell/how-does-it-work.md

 ## How does it map with shopify ?

-We use shopify snippet to load the layout and template bundled based on the current loaded template and layouts.
+We use shopify snippet to load the layout and template bundled js and css based on the  loaded template and layout.

 ```
 //theme.liquid